 Just soft enough that you can pipe it out of a pastry bag.
 Be careful exactly how much milk you put in the batter.
 If the batter is to soft when you pipe it out, the cookie won't hold it's shape.

-Watch this short video on how to pipe your nutella cookies.
+Watch this short video on how to pipe your Nutella cookies.

 Make sure that you are leaving enough space between the cookies there they have room to expand and bake.
 Leave about 1 ½ inches between cookies.